Consumer Digital Empowerment Index

 The four digital services rated under this consumption area are:

-The most empowered country in this area is Portugal (with a score of 64.7) while the least empowered is Italy (with a score of 58.1).
+The most empowered country in this area is Portugal (with a score of 66.2) while the least empowered is Bulgaria (with a score of 56.1).

-The most empowered consumer profiles are Millennials, that live with plenty of disposable income.
+The most empowered consumer profiles are Millennials, who live with plenty of disposable income.

 The least empowered profiles are Baby Boomers, with a low or medium level of education, just managing to cover basic living costs each month or increasingly in debt.